dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 # Circuit schematic
 Provided bellow is an example implementation of the hardware wiring between the Raspberry Pi 4, two DC brushed motors with their encoders, and the L298N motor driver.
 This library is not limited to the hardware used in the example implementation.

+Note: The current image shows the test mappings for the implementation made by library developer.
+For one of the motors, the control logic uses GPIO 0 and 1.
+Please do NOT use these GPIOs as they are used for I2C ID and EEPROM.
+Using these GPIO pins has caused unexpected behavior.
+Please use other GPIOs like GPIO 5 and 6.

 <div align="center">
   <img src="images/circuit_schematic.png" alt="Alt Text"  width="500" height="auto">